sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 }
 {{< / highlight >}}

-And last, modify the creation of PlanetRow in HomePageBody to give a planet of the array to it.
+And finally, we modify the creation of PlanetRow in HomePageBody to give a planet of the array to it.
 You can try to change the 0 to another number to see how the thumbnail works.

 Let's add the rest of fields to the card.

 ## A cute card

-As we will be using three different text styles, we will create them as constant and reuse them later.
+As we will be using three different text styles, we will create them as constants and reuse them later.

 ### Text styling